VeritasSupraOmnia/mystdasmlib/Readme.md

 			A header detailing some well used syscalls and options on linux.
 Makes true native system programming much easier.
 	-	size.ah:
 			A header containing the values of each register size for correct address incrementing purposes.
+	-	string.ah:
+			A header for easy declaration of string constants.